 Formal instruction is occasionally supplemented to ensure students receive a quality educational experience.
 Additional services, activities and laboratory experiences may be needed to supplement traditional instructional offerings.
 Examples of educationally-related activities might include publishing newspapers or magazines, producing agricultural products, or providing technical services.
 In some cases, these activities may be ongoing and reach a scale that requires dedicated staff support.
 At this point, they become established campus activities.

 The revenues from these activities should be deposited to a San José State trust fund (not an auxiliary).
 For infrequent or small-value activities, the SJSU Miscellaneous Trust Fund (65183) may be used without any preparation by a campus unit.
-Larger activities may require a dedicated fund – the University Budget Office can provide guidance for these situations.
+Larger activities may require a dedicated fund – the university Budget and Financial Management Office can provide guidance for these situations.
 Revenues from Educational Activities should be deposited to account code 580020 – Sales & Services of Educational Activities.
 Some key things to remember when providing services for a fee:

 - Accounting Services will prepare your customer invoices.
 Instructions for providing billing information are listed on their website.
 Units should not prepare bills.